-Distillation is a process of filtering and purifying water, resulting in pure, pH-balanced of h2o water.
-The process consists of:
+Distillation is a process of filtering and purifying water, resulting in pure, pH-balanced h2o water.
+The process consists of the following:

 - Boiling/evaporating the water,